felucian/Ready-AI-APP-ST304/Lab_Modules/01_Confirm_the_app_is_running/01_Confirm_the_app_is_running.md

     in order to retrieve info on requests with 200 result code handled in the last 24h;

-10. Click on _Run_ button, then you should see the results
+10. Wait a couple of minutes, needed for Azure Application Insights to collect telemetry, then click on _Run_ button, then you should see the results

     ![alt text](imgs/mod_01_img_10.png "Application Insights Query Results")
     _(Please expect few differences in number between your query results and the above image)_